madduxbt/madduxbt.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: {A data enthusiast.
+subtitle: -A data enthusiast.
 An avid runner.
 A culinary dilettante.
-A selectively outgoing introvert.}
+A selectively outgoing introvert.-

 profile:
   align: right
   image: me.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>159 Carolina Hall</p>
     <p>Dept of Mathematics, WSSU</p>